ruru-o/ruru-opt/README.md

 Once the script is executed successfully, it will automatically apply the **Catnip Lowest Latency Power Plan** (`.pow` file) to ensure optimal system performance for low-latency tasks.

 > [!CAUTION]
-> The **Catnip Lowest Latency Power Plan** optimizes the system for low-latency tasks.
-While this can improve performance for certain applications (such as gaming or real-time processing), it may reduce battery life on laptops and increase power consumption.
-Use this plan if performance is a priority.
+> The **Catnip Lowest Latency Power Plan** disables power-saving features to prioritize performance, reducing latency for tasks like gaming or real-time processing.
+This may increase power consumption and reduce battery life on laptops.
+Use it when performance matters most.

 ### **Step 7: Reset Execution Policy (Optional)**